 However, it has evolved into painting your face to celebrate something about a loved one or simply as a way to express yourself during the celebration.

-21 Day of the Dead Lesson Plans, Activities, Crafts, Ideas and Facts
+24 Day of the Dead Lesson Activities, Crafts, Plans & Ideas

-There are so many interesting ways to incorporate Dia de Muertos into your learning.
+There are so many interesting ways to incorporate Dia de Muertos into your learning and fun Day of the Dead activities for kids!

 Check these out: